tracehound/tracehound/docs/rfc/0002-Argos.md

 | Sampling-based               | Non-deterministic by design             |
 | No cryptographic attestation | Signals can be spoofed if runtime owned |

-**Mandatory rule:** External detectors MUST cross-validate Sentinel signals before threat escalation.
+**Mandatory rule:** External detectors MUST cross-validate argos signals before threat escalation.

 ---